nikitavoloboev/data/docs/health/skin-care.md

 2. [[Exfoliant](https://www.youtube.com/watch?v=h05frUE9dkE)] Every third day.
 Apply [Calm Down](https://geekandgorgeous.com/collections/exfoliants/products/calm-down) either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
 Avoid the area around the eyes.
 Let it absorb. ~ 1 minute.
 3. [[Azelaic acid](https://www.youtube.com/watch?v=8dxEW9P6C3c)] Every other day.
 Apply few drops of [aPAD](https://geekandgorgeous.com/collections/101-serums/products/gg-101-apad) to the face.
 Let it absorb. ~ 1 minute.
 4. [[Retinal](https://www.youtube.com/watch?v=nGxBxp3av-Y)] Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) to the face.
 Let it absorb. ~ 2 minutes. (start every other day and move up to daily after 2 weeks)
-5. [Moisturizer] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station).
+5. [[Moisturizer](https://www.youtube.com/watch?v=bLNbN0YMBWk)] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station) on already slightly wet skin.
 Use as much or as little as your skin needs.
 6. Go to sleep.
 Always use fresh sheets especially on the pillows.

 At night, I try to sleep [either on my back or side](https://www.sleepfoundation.org/sleeping-positions).
 Although I do fall asleep fastest when sleeping on my stomach.
 Unfortunately, sleeping on your stomach, can [cause wrinkles to form](https://www.allure.com/story/side-stomach-sleeping-causes-lines-wrinkles).